jackpal/jackpal.github.io/_posts/2009-07-18-Too_Many_Words_about_Car_Stereos.md

 ---
 date: 2009-07-18 14:09
 tags: gadgets,car stero
+title: Too Many Words about Car Stereos
 ---

-# Too Many Words about Car Stereos

 The other day my wife said to me, "Jack, we're going on a road trip soon.
 Is there any way we could hook up our MP3 player to the car stereo, so that the